 Shelly Angers, N.H.
 Department of Cultural Resources

-Educators interested in adding archaeology to their teaching toolkits are invited to participate in “Project Archaeology: Investigating Shelter,” a Project Archaeology Teacher Workshop scheduled to take place Friday, April 20, 2012, from 9 a.m. - 4 p.m. at St. Gaudens National Historic Site in Cornish, N.H.
+Educators interested in incorporating archaeology into their classrooms, including as a way to reach Common Core state standards, are invited to participate in the workshop “Project Archaeology: Investigating Shelter,” on Friday, April 19, 2013, from 9 a.m. - 4 p.m. at the Prescott Farm Environmental Education Center in Laconia, N.H.

-Presented by the New Hampshire Division of Historical Resources (NHDHR) and the New Hampshire State Conservation and Rescue Archaeology Program (SCRAP), this teacher workshop offers interdisciplinary lessons in history, art, language, mathematics, social studies and scientific inquiry.
-It provides a means to increase environmental awareness, higher-level thinking skills, stewardship values and multi-cultural appreciation.
+Presented by the N.H.
+Division of Historical Resources, the N.H.
+Department of Transportation and the N.H.
+State Conservation and Rescue Archaeology Program (SCRAP), this teacher workshop offers interdisciplinary lessons in how archaeology can bring history, art, language, mathematics, social studies and scientific inquiry in the classroom.

 - Hands-on guidance through lessons which include the process of archaeology and issues in the preservation of historical resources

 - Information about New Hampshire’s unique archaeological record

 - Guided tour of Prescott Farm.

 Cost for the workshop is $45; preregistration and prepayment are required by April 5.
 To learn more and to register, visit www.nh.gov/nhdhr and click on the “Project Archaeology” link on the right.

 The workshop is part of New Hampshire’s “April is Archaeology Month” celebration, which will include lectures, tours and professional development opportunities.